-Dave look down and backed at Zero.
+Dave looked down and backed at Zero.
 His hands slowly reached up towards Zero and grasped onto it firmly.

 “Instead, think of it like this.
 Russ is the type to use the people around him like dirt.
-That means the people of City of Diadem is in trouble.
-You know that Russ has his fingers wrapped around the king.
+That means the people of the City of Diadem are in trouble.
+You know that Russ has his fingers wrapped around the King.
 Eventually, he will possibly rule from the shadows.”

 “That’s true.
-Then this gives us a more of a reason to kill him now.”
+Then this gives us more of a reason to kill him now.”

 Zero shook his head.
 “Leave the vengeance for now.
-What you need to worry about is taking your family out of the city and into a safe haven.”
+You need to worry about taking your family out of the city and into a safe haven.”